tamton23/primekg-vn-icd10-omop/README.md

 The system is built with fault-tolerant principles and rigorous data architecture:

+* **Strict Data Provenance & Traceability Layer:** Every node and edge in the network contains explicit metadata linking back to its origin.
+The system guarantees that no relational link is formed without an accompanying `source_url` and a verbatim text snippet (`evidence`) serving as an unalterable proof of truth.
 * **Hard-Anchoring Architecture:** Unlike random graph generation systems, this platform does **NOT** use LLMs to hallucinate relationship types.
 Edges are mathematically defined via `RELATION_RULES`, and internal `EXCLUDES`/`INCLUDES` links are extracted directly from the WHO guidance columns in the source ICD-10 file.
-* **Knowledge Hub (Deduplication):** Merges identical Nodes (based on SHA-256 hash), automatically concatenating descriptions and `evidence` from multiple articles into a single, comprehensive Node.
+* **Knowledge Hub (Deduplication):** Merges identical Nodes (based on SHA-256 hash), automatically concatenating descriptions and compiling `evidence` streams from multiple independent source URLs into a single, comprehensive knowledge entry without bloating the graph layout.
 * **igraph & Neo4j Compatibility:** Generates continuous `node_index` values, ensuring 100% accurate `x_id`/`y_id` mapping, ready for ingestion into any graph database.
 * **Anti-Crash Mechanism:** Integrates cross-audit features to resume from checkpoints on failed disease extractions.
 Combines auto-save per cluster and a rotating SearXNG URL algorithm to bypass rate-limiting.